Do you want to update WordPress but don’t know where to start? Often, beginners are afraid that an update may break their website.

 This fear is understandable.
-However, it’s important to use the latest version of WordPress for the best security and performance of your website.
+However, it’s important to use the latest version of WordPress for the best website security and performance.

 In this beginner’s guide, we will show you how to safely update WordPress like a pro without breaking your website.

-Click on the image below to view the full infographic or continue reading the text instructions.
+Just click on the image below to view the full infographic, or continue reading the text instructions.

-Leading WordPress security research shows that the majority of WordPress websites that get hacked are due to an outdated WordPress core, plugins, or theme.
+Leading WordPress security research shows that the majority of WordPress websites that get hacked have outdated WordPress core, plugins, or themes.

 WordPress is actively maintained by developers from all over the world.
 These developers find and fix bugs, add new features, and hunt down security vulnerabilities on a regular basis.
 These changes are then released in a new WordPress version.

 If it is not a big release, then WordPress can automatically update itself to the newer version.
-For major releases, unless you are on managed WordPress hosting, you’ll have to manually initiate the update yourself.
+For major releases, unless you are on managed WordPress hosting, you will have to manually initiate the update yourself.

 You need to update to make sure that your website has the latest security patches, the newest features, and the best speed and performance.

-For more on this topic, see our guide on why you should always use the latest version of WordPress.
+You can learn more on this important topic in our guide on why you should always use the latest version of WordPress.

 That being said, let’s take a look at how to safely update WordPress to the latest version.